Which are the queerest films to watch to show your Pride?

 The Boys In The Band (1970)

 Written by Mart Crowley – adapting his off-Broadway play – and directed by William Friedkin, The Boys In The Band is the story of a group of friends and what happens when they all get together at a party.

 This was pretty much the first major American film to revolve around gay characters, making it a milestone in the history of queer cinema.
 It’s also one of the first mainstream films in which the word cunt is used, so there’s that to enjoy as well.

 Longtime Companion is a 1989 film written by Craig Lucas and directed by Norman René.
 Longtime Companion is particularly notable as it was the first wide-release theatrical film to deal with the subject of AIDS – the film takes its title from the words The New York Times used during the 1980s to describe the surviving same-sex partner of someone who had died of AIDS.

-The story chronicles the first years of the AIDS epidemic, as seen through its impact on several gay men and the straight friend of one of them.
+The story chronicles the first years of the AIDS epidemic, illustrated through the personal stories of its characters.